• Skip to primary navigation

 Lost and Found - Alone - sermo humilis

-I read somewhere recently that, “If you love humanity then you don’t need a God telling you what to do.”
-Why is it then that those who so often chant the mantra, “Love is all you need”, never want to get on to a crowded bus?
+I read somewhere recently that “If you love humanity, then you don’t need a God telling you what to do.”
+Why is it, then, that those who so often chant the mantra, “Love is all you need”, never want to get on a crowded bus?

-They are by and large and at heart, free and as yet unshackled by the weight of sin that causes mankind to separate and isolate himself.
+They are, by and large, and at heart, free and as yet unshackled by the weight of sin that causes mankind to separate and isolate themselves.

 Location matters.
 Humanity cannot be truly loved from a distance.
 Yes, we ought to send our gifts to the needy and the poor.
 But how can it be said that we love humanity when we help the Syrian whom we have not seen, yet ignore the widow next door whom we have seen?